xn0kkx/xn0kkx/README.md

 ###

-<p align="left">With 8 years of experience in tech — starting at age 16 and working with computers since I was 3 — I’ve built secure architectures, led engineering teams, and helped launch startups from the ground up.
-Today, I work as CTO and SRE across multiple companies, combining cybersecurity, DevOps, and software architecture to drive scalable, resilient systems.</p>
+<h4 align="left">With 8 years of experience in tech — starting at age 16 and working with computers since I was 3 — I’ve built secure architectures, led engineering teams, and helped launch startups from the ground up.
+Today, I work as CTO and SRE across multiple companies, combining cybersecurity, DevOps, and software architecture to drive scalable, resilient systems.</h4>

 ###

-<p align="left">Techs:</p>
+<h2 align="left">Techs:</h2>

 ###